Computer and Games Shops in High Wycombe, Buckinghamshire*

 All the information in the Knowhere Guide has been contributed by users over the years.
 No one person is responsible for it all and not all contributors will agree with all the opinions included.

-Parts of this information have been supplied by: danger dave, Podge & Mey, Thrudd, Ste666@hotmail.com, carlo, simon, Teresa, ben beaton, fred smith, Jake, Helgur, Claire, Todd, CHERYL EVANS, Amanda, BASE, FC, Andrew Morley, lucy, Robert J Waring, Tom, Rob O, ross, adam, will, karthik, Rog., Vik, Charlie, Adam Camm, H4OB, John Smith, Jonathan Kahn, Matt Street, nick, sonia szlachcic, Dave Clark, Neil Slater, Mark C, Mike, matt, ALEX, bellend, bob chinaman, faye, shabaz, o-box, Hersh, Mathew Arnold, Stacey, Ben, Hayley-Jo, icklemartin, Parki, Jimmy Carbone, David Luck, Jake Bartlett, Hater 123, soph, Pauline, Steve Vai, Craig Jenner, Cool Dude, yobbo, Shelley, Kevin, D Ebbs, Kelly, nathan sullivan, jmb, Dan, Craig, Jo Smith, neemz, James Pringle, Derek Trumpet, Alison Wood, Fred, Ciara, Dennis Smith, den brown, jamie, gc, foodfest, Josh Hewer, Richard, KT, robbo, Robert, Don, jason palmer, Phil Mac, Harris Johnson, leanne, t, john, Steven Thompson, Notorious M.A.C, emma, Mic, lillie collier, Clairy, generic, ruth, DaveJ, Ruth S, Bill Welsford, Paul Rogers, peda, David Jephcott, Missy, daniel watson, Lee, Caspar Thorup, Glitter754, jt, Tyrone, Rob, Sy, Nate, leah stafford, bob, Kate Watts, Phoebe, sophie, Tim Lloyd, Sonia, peter mc, Del, Ryan Kan, Rupert Massive, mark campion, g, ZW, Chris, ian snowball, murble, Nic Martin, Hummers, Dave Greig, Rosie, Joe, mo, linz, megs and lauren, safebouys, Dave, paul woods, Steph, Amber, dolina, Wilco, Rob Watson, ann, hannah, Roy Powis, Emily Harris, Martin Bennett, Friday, kerr, kirsty mciver, Jim bo, hmm, bod, Gemma, Tim D, Tom Jordan, Danni Taylor, laura northover, Cheese Monthly, ivor biggun, Martin, lizzie, Darren, Duncan, judeboy, Grymm, ANTOINETTE, Euan, adam k, Big Vinnie, Bryan Seddon, Jo, Araidne, naomi, Ian Hawes, jessica, supreme shaz hater, josh, Frank, Mick, shell, Mark Child, wehhh, Nadine, Rob Irvine, Jill O' Brien, Jon, Grunger, Sophie Lowley, Andy, Zoe, Colin Ball, K, lickatung, Looooooose, emma K, flub, paul austin, Ken Weller, nigel prosser, Daniel Sharp, Tate Simister, HELEN, luke woodward, Becky, James, bored, Miss Daisy Deluxe, Xanthe Rohn, Claire Bennett, Nicola, Fill, Paul warrell, james arnett, AL, Scott McGauley, ezzy, jake bacchus, james wilson, Anna Lovett, Andy Knight, Greg McAusland, Richard Hughes, Len Turnbull, Liz, Mark Dowle, bex, jd, andreas knight, hmph, harriet, Penny, silus, Nicky Y, Sue, Kurt Schulz, Andi, koral bartropp, t shurety, simon allan, Ian, priya, Debbie, Stewart Corby, eddy smyth, Janice, Katy Smith, "Scary" Dave Walker, Nat, Martin Weller, Sarah, keith, Holly, ., suze, Mr M. Ahmed, GENNIVE, Maggie, Nick Payne, SOROUSH, Steve
+Parts of this information have been supplied by: danger dave, Podge & Mey, Thrudd, Ste666@hotmail.com, carlo, simon, Teresa, ben beaton, fred smith, Jake, Helgur, Claire, Todd, CHERYL EVANS, Amanda, BASE, FC, Andrew Morley, lucy, Robert J Waring, Tom, Rob O, ross, adam, will, karthik, Rog., Vik, Charlie, Adam Camm, H4OB, John Smith, Jonathan Kahn, Matt Street, nick, sonia szlachcic, Dave Clark, Neil Slater, Mark C, Mike, matt, ALEX, bellend, bob chinaman, faye, shabaz, o-box, Hersh, Mathew Arnold, Stacey, Ben, Hayley-Jo, icklemartin, Parki, Jimmy Carbone, David Luck, Jake Bartlett, Hater 123, soph, Pauline, Steve Vai, Craig Jenner, Cool Dude, yobbo, Shelley, Kevin, D Ebbs, Kelly, nathan sullivan, jmb, Dan, Craig, Jo Smith, neemz, James Pringle, Derek Trumpet, Alison Wood, Fred, Ciara, Dennis Smith, den brown, jamie, gc, foodfest, Josh Hewer, Richard, KT, robbo, Robert, Don, jason palmer, Phil Mac, Harris Johnson, leanne, t, john, Steven Thompson, Notorious M.A.C, emma, Mic, lillie collier, Clairy, generic, ruth, DaveJ, Ruth S, Bill Welsford, Paul Rogers, peda, David Jephcott, Missy, daniel watson, Lee, Caspar Thorup, Glitter754, jt, Tyrone, Rob, Sy, Nate, leah stafford, bob, Kate Watts, Phoebe, sophie, Tim Lloyd, Sonia, peter mc, Del, Ryan Kan, Rupert Massive, mark campion, g, ZW, Chris, ian snowball, murble, Nic Martin, Hummers, Dave Greig, Rosie, Joe, mo, linz, megs and lauren, safebouys, Dave, paul woods, Steph, Amber, dolina, Wilco, Rob Watson, ann, hannah, Roy Powis, Emily Harris, Martin Bennett, Friday, kerr, kirsty mciver, Jim bo, hmm, bod, Gemma, Tim D, Tom Jordan, Danni Taylor, laura northover, Cheese Monthly, ivor biggun, Martin, lizzie, Darren, Duncan, judeboy, Grymm, ANTOINETTE, j wills, Euan, adam k, Big Vinnie, Bryan Seddon, Jo, Araidne, naomi, Ian Hawes, jessica, supreme shaz hater, josh, Frank, Mick, shell, Mark Child, wehhh, Nadine, Rob Irvine, Jill O' Brien, Jon, Grunger, Sophie Lowley, Andy, Zoe, Colin Ball, K, lickatung, Looooooose, emma K, flub, paul austin, Ken Weller, nigel prosser, Daniel Sharp, Tate Simister, HELEN, luke woodward, Becky, James, bored, Miss Daisy Deluxe, Xanthe Rohn, Claire Bennett, Nicola, Fill, Paul warrell, james arnett, AL, Scott McGauley, ezzy, jake bacchus, james wilson, Anna Lovett, Andy Knight, Greg McAusland, Richard Hughes, Len Turnbull, Liz, Mark Dowle, bex, jd, andreas knight, hmph, harriet, Penny, silus, Nicky Y, Sue, Kurt Schulz, Andi, koral bartropp, t shurety, simon allan, Ian, priya, Debbie, Stewart Corby, eddy smyth, Janice, Katy Smith, "Scary" Dave Walker, Nat, Martin Weller, Sarah, keith, Holly, ., suze, Mr M. Ahmed, GENNIVE, Maggie, Nick Payne, SOROUSH, Steve

 Last updated: 2008-04-04